 - Qualitative and quantitative composition

-Each Film coated tablet contains Ranitidine Hydrochloride USP 168mg
+a) Each Film coated tablet contains Ranitidine Hydrochloride USP 168mg

 Equivalent to Ranitidine 150mg